 2. Wedding or celebration arrangements, or religious considerations.

 5. Error in giving notice.

-The reason for seeking a shortening of time must fall within one of these categories and it is up to the prescribed authority to approve the application ~ it is not an automatic process
+The reason for seeking a shortening of time must fall within one of these categories and it is up to the authorities to approve the application ~ it is not an automatic process